ISLANDS OF LORETO EXPEDITION

 La Puma: Our 27-foot expedition vessel, is designed for comfortable long-distance ocean exploration.
 It features ample shaded seating, a fully equipped restroom, and secure storage for gear.
 Equipped with safety essentials and communication tools, La Puma ensures a safe, comfortable, and enjoyable experience for research and adventure in Loreto Bay National Park.

-• 4 night accommodation: Rest in cozy suites with double occupancy in Loreto downtown.
+• 4 night accommodation: Rest in cozy suites in Loreto downtown.

 •Meals: Light breakfast (only on sunrise expedition departures), in all expeditions/ activity days: lunches and healthy snacks .